Spend Wisely: Maximizing Post-Training Gains in Iterative Synthetic Data Bootstrapping: Experiments

 Our theoretical results show that, in iterative bootstrapping, synthetic data curation with an exponential scheme outperforms both linear and polynomial schemes, while linear and polynomial schemes outperform the constant scheme.
 In our experiments, we evaluate constant, linear (as a simplified polynomial scheme), and exponential schemes.

-We conduct three experiments to evaluate our schemes: the synthetic setting with Gaussian data as in \cref{subsec:intuit}, image denoising with diffusion probabilistic models, and mathematical reasoning with LLMs.
-These experiments cover diverse settings, including a toy scenario to validate the theory and two large-scale tasks in image and natural language processing.
+We conduct two experiments to evaluate our schemes: image denoising with DPMs, and mathematical reasoning with LLMs, covering both image and text domains.
 The setups and implementation details are summarized in \cref{tab:setup}.

-In the two real-world settings, we emphasize that our goal is not to propose a novel task-solving method or generation technique.
-Rather, we focus on optimizing the allocation of generation and training costs in iterative learning with synthetic data—an objective that is method-agnostic and can be applied to any generation approach.
-Our aim here is to determine the optimal generation strategy $n_t$ given a predefined synthetic generation method.
+In these settings, we emphasize that our goal is not to propose a novel task-solving method or generation technique.
+Rather, we focus on optimizing the allocation of generation and training costs in iterative learning with synthetic data---an objective that is method-agnostic and can be applied to any generation approach.
+Here, we validate our theoretical results from \cref{sec:theory} and conduct a performance comparison among exponential, linear, and constant schemes on image data (using DPMs) and text data (with LLMs).